Gender inequality in the United Kingdom

-Gender inequality is the sexist phenomenon in which people are not treated equally on the basis of gender.
-In the United Kingdom, women are disproproprionately impacted by economic policies and media treatment and face inequality in education and employment, including a persisent national gender pay gap.
-Furthermore, there exists a pervasive lad culture which has decreased the ability of women to participate in different parts of society.
+Gender inequality is any situation in which people are not treated equally on the basis of gender.
+In the United Kingdom, some people say women are unequally impacted by economic policies, face different levels of media attention, and face inequality in education and employment, which includes a persistent national gender pay gap.
+Furthermore, according to numerous sources, there exists a pervasive lad culture which has decreased the ability of women to participate in different parts of society.

-In response to gender inequality, the state has introduced various pieces of legislation, protecting individuals against sex-based discrimination and mandating equal pay for equal work.
+In response to gender inequality, the state has introduced various pieces of legislation, intended to protect individuals against sex-based discrimination and mandating equal pay for equal work.

 Legislation

 In response to the concerns, the government has implemented various legislation, especially concerning gender discrimination, both institutional and personal, in the workplace; the Sex Discrimination Act of 1975 protects individuals from being discriminated against in employment, vocational training, education, the provision and sale of goods, facilities and services, premises and the exercise of public functions due to their sex/gender; this was amended by the Sex Discrimination (Election Candidates) Act 2002.
 The Equal Pay Act of 1970 mandates equal pay for equal work regardless of an individual's sex/gender, and the Sex Discrimination (Gender Reassignment) Regulations 1999 also protect the rights of individuals who intend to undergo, are undergoing, or have undergone sex reassignment.
 These Regulations pertain to pay and treatment in employment, self-employment and vocational training.

 The Equality Acts of 2006 and 2010 served to codify and combine all equality enactments within Great Britain, and provide comparable protections across all equality strands.

 The Equality and Human Rights Commission (EHRC) is a non-departmental public body which has responsibility for the promotion and enforcement of equality and non-discrimination laws in England, Scotland and Wales, while the Government Equalities Office is a government department charged with promoting and improving gender equality within the UK government itself, responsible for leading the Discrimination Law Review, and providing advice on all other forms of equality to other UK government departments.
 The GEO was formerly known as the Women and Equality Unit.